 Mark Gonzales began his career with the Phoenix Fire Department in 1996.
 He is currently assigned to the Executive Staff, where he oversees North Operations, Department Training, and Special Operations.

-As a Command Officer, Mark has managed several sections within the Department including Operations of Battalions, Fleet, Member Services, Resource Management, Training, Health and Wellness, Public Affairs and Community Involvement, Fire Investigations Task Force, and the Homeland Defense Bureau.
+As a Command Officer, Mark has managed several sections within the Fire Department, including Fleet, Member Services, Resource Management, Training, Health and Wellness, Public Affairs and Community Involvement, Fire Investigations Task Force, and the Homeland Defense Bureau.

-Mark has worked in every operational capacity as a Firefighter, Engineer and Captain before promoting to a Command Officer in 2016.
-As a Captain, Mark served L493 as a Trustee and Shift Rep and again as the Secretary of the Professional Fire Chiefs Association (PFCOA) after promoting.
-He is a Peer Support member for the Phoenix Fire Department and Master Instructor for the IAFF Peer Support Program.
+Mark has worked in every operational capacity as a Firefighter, Engineer, and Captain before promoting to a Command Officer in 2016.
+As a Captain, Mark served the members of L493 as a Trustee and Shift Rep and again as the Secretary of the Professional Fire Chiefs Association (PFCOA) after promoting to Batallion Chief.
+He is an active Peer Support member for the Phoenix Fire Department and Master Instructor for the IAFF Peer Support Program.

-Mark Is a native of Phoenix, Arizona and is a second generation firefighter with two brothers on the job.
-He and his wife have six children and reside in North Central Phoenix.
+Mark Is a native of Phoenix and is a second-generation firefighter with two brothers on the job.
+Mark and his wife have seven children and reside in North Central Phoenix.